theonetrade/backtest-kit/README.md

 npm install backtest-kit ccxt ollama uuid
 ```

+Install the core library and peer dependencies manually.
+Use this approach when integrating backtest-kit into an existing project or when you need full control over your package setup.

 ## ✨ Why Choose Backtest Kit?

 - 🚀 **Production-Ready**: Seamless switch between backtest/live modes; identical code across environments.